xomicsdatascience/zoDIAq/README.md

 *Uses an MIT License*

-zoDIAq (Cosine Similarity Optimization for DIA qualitative and quantitative analysis, pronounced "Zodiac") is a software tool for the analysis of direct infusion shotgun proteome analysis (DISPA) data and data independent acquisition (DIA) data.
+zoDIAq (derived from "csodiaq" acronym, Cosine Similarity Optimization for DIA qualitative and quantitative analysis) is a software tool for the analysis of direct infusion shotgun proteome analysis (DISPA) data and data independent acquisition (DIA) data.

 [Click here for the paper published in *Analytical Chemistry*.](https://doi.org/10.1021/acs.analchem.1c02021)